 Features of the Design Layout Page

-This design layout page features an image preview window and includes a set of layout tools to ensure that your pattern prints exactly as you intend.
+The design layout page features an image preview window and includes a set of layout tools to ensure that your design prints exactly as you intend.

 Ways to Preview and Proof Your Artwork